davidnikolic001/pokusaj-ubojstva-i-korupcija-u-hrvatskoj/README.md

 **WHAT THEY DO:**
 - A corrupted judge in Zagreb issues a search warrant for the smallest thing, leading to police planting illegal content.
 Depending on the content, they might kill you in prison or a station - making it look like suicide.
 This has been happening every day for a month - proven intent.

-**MURDER ATTEMPTS:**
+- **MURDER ATTEMPTS:**
-- Crime inspector Josip Bjeliš and judge Mirjana Stolić made a deal with Dražen Šimović to put counterfeit documents on my PC, aiming to suspend my sentence and put me in jail for 5 years.
+- Crime inspector Josip Bjeliš, and judge Mirjana Stolić, with Dražen Šimović made a deal... to put some counterfeit documents at my PC, to suspend the suspended sentence.
+And put me 5 years in jail!
-- Plans included issuing a warrant for my legitimate website, trying to make it look like adult content, or even child porn.
-They also tried framing me for drugs (never mentioned it) and staged overdose.
+- He paid mafia in Zagreb, [HIDDEN NAME].
+After a little bit, they saw they could lose jobs after some time if proven - so they changed the plan for murder.
+- They were trying to get that warrant for 30 days every day.
+- Here are some plans, I had some website - fully legitimate, they were trying to issue a warrant for that, it was adult content, possibly they will put child porn, I have to get 10 years, and it will look like suicide.
+- Later, they were writing from my friend's WhatsApp, saying about some drugs, I never told something about that, trying to get a warrant, possible murder that will look like an overdose.
-- They sent counterfeit messages to the mafia in my name, trying to expedite my murder.
+- They were tried many many things, sending counterfeit messages to the mafia, in my name, so they kill me sooner.
+- They even tried to send a message from my mother's phone: "Have you called me today?", and possibly put some drug dealer number and messages behind that, If I said Yes, possible warrant and murder after that.
+- Every day I was receiving WhatsApp messages from my: dad, mother, brother, sister, friends.
+All without warrant or legal reason.
+They tortured my family much.
+Especially Josip Bjeliš.

 **PROTECTIVE MEASURES:**
 - They instructed my family not to say anything or be killed.